-The bill amends Minnesota Statutes to clarify the scope of practice for athletic trainers.
-It introduces a new subdivision in section 148.7802 that defines "athletic training" and outlines specific actions that athletic trainers can perform, including prevention and wellness promotion, risk management, emergency care, examination and diagnosis, therapeutic interventions, clinical decision-making, health care administration, and maintaining professional responsibility.
-Additionally, section 148.7806 is revised to specify that athletic trainers must perform their duties under the direction or collaboration of a licensed primary physician, and it removes previous language that limited the description of athletic training activities.
+This bill amends Minnesota Statutes to clarify the scope of practice for athletic trainers.
+It introduces a new subdivision under section 148.7802 that defines "athletic training" and outlines specific actions that athletic trainers can perform, including prevention and wellness promotion, risk management, emergency care, examination and diagnosis, therapeutic interventions, clinical decision-making, health care administration, and maintaining professional responsibility.
+Additionally, section 148.7806 is revised to specify that athletic trainers must perform their duties under the direction or collaboration of a licensed primary physician, and it removes previous language that listed specific activities as part of athletic training.

 Statutes affected: Introduction: 148.7802, 148.7806, 148.7807, 148.7814